|

 poster design alludes to the U.S. flag, incorporating

-The deep blue sky is replete with the white stars
+deep blue sky is replete with the white stars of Union

-vertical red and white stripes in this flag.
-The
+and white stripes in this flag.
+The white bars have

 As

-There was active resistance to the draft during
+active resistance to the draft during the 1960s, from

-the 1960s, from students taking advantage of legal
+students taking advantage of legal exemptions and medical

-and blockades of draft boards and induction centers.
+burnings and blockades of draft boards and induction

 By

-16 percent of casualties in Vietnam, though Blacks
+of casualties in Vietnam, though Blacks were only 11

 |